Is your Framework Contract Legal? Information for your Bid Library

 If you missed a Framework contract opportunity and it’s hurting your business, take a minute to check that the Authority isn’t breaking the rules!

 Framework contracts are great if you are part of them.
-They give you access to many opportunities with very restricted competition (and sometime no competition at all!).
+They give you access to many opportunities with very restricted competition (and sometimes no competition at all!).

 However, in two recent EU court cases, the court found that an authority’s process to select the framework suppliers is fundamental to identifying whether any mini competition or award under that framework is legal.
 Basically, the contracting authority must actively “choose” the suppliers to enter its framework for the EU regulations to apply, and for mini-competitions to be a legal way of awarding a contract.